oxcamne/oxcam/docs/stripe.md

 The connection between a running OxCam instance and Stripe is made based on the settings in [settings_private.py](install.md#configure-the-software-for-your-organization).
 All the logic implementing the payment interface is contained in the StripeProcessor class in pay_processors.py.

-Implementing a different payment interface, say PayPal, would involve changing the PAYMENT_PROCESSOR setting in settings_private.py to 'paypal' and defining its keys, etc. as PAYPAL_... definitions, and creating paypal_interface.py containing paypal_... functions and controllers corresponding to the stripe_... functions in stripe_inteface.py.
-The payment processor used by each member is recorded in each member record, so a payment processor transition could be accomplished by leaving members with Stripe subscriptions with Stripe but implementing a different processor for others.
+Implementing a different payment interface, say PayPal, would involve adding a 'paypal' item to the PAYMENTPROCESSORS list in settings_private.py, including its keys, etc., and adding a PayPalProcessor class to pay_processors.py, modelled on StripeProcessor.
+The payment processor used by each member is recorded in each member record, so a payment processor migration could be accomplished by leaving members with Stripe subscriptions with Stripe but implementing a different processor for others, and placing the new processor at the front of the PAYMENTPROCESSORS list to make it the new default.

 ### The Stripe Dashboard